 SADAHARU AOKI

 If you’re not far from the Eiffel Tower, head to a most gourmet block on rue Saint Dominique as it’s so less touristy and if you’re like me and adore Japanese-influenced French pastries, then Aoki is your address.
 In true Japanese ambience, it’s relaxed and quiet at the back of the boutique.
 More details on Sadaharu Aoki’s pastries but try the ‘Bamboo’, Chef Aoki’s clever chocolate & green tea Japanese take on an Opéra pastry, the ‘Zen’ with a sesame pastry, topped with sesame creams, white chocolate and Cognac, plus the ‘Forêt Verte Kyoto’, a boozy cherry Matcha slice of green tea velvet – not too sweet, just sublime.
 Eclairs, cream choux buns and macarons are in all infused with different favourite Japanese teas.
-(AC) Also in Galeries Lafayette Gourmet.
-Closed Monday.
+(AC) Closed Monday.

 Sadaharu Aoki, 103 rue Saint Dominique, Paris 7

-For more patisseries near the Eiffel Tower, read my article on Best Pastries on Rue Saint-Dominique.
+For more patisseries near the Eiffel Tower,

 Paris 08 (Champs-Elysées)